Car Accident ChiropractorWhat Are The Most Common Car Accident Injuries

 Chest Injuries

-Chest injuries are also very common after a car accident.
+A Chest injury is also a very common injury after a car accident.

 Chest injuries will typically take the form of contusions or bruises but can be much more severe, leading to broken ribs or internal injuries.